Splint for Trigger Finger: Release, Treat & Strengthen

 *Rest and Splinting- Resting the affected hand and avoiding repetitive movements can provide relief.
 Wearing a splint to immobilize the finger can also promote healing.

-*Hand Exercises- Gentle stretching and strengthening exercises prescribed by a physical or occupational therapist can help improve the flexibility and range of motion of the affected finger.
+*Hand Exercises – A physical or occupational therapist can prescribe gentle stretching and strengthening exercises.
+These exercises improve flexibility and range of motion in the affected finger.

 Trigger Finger Exercises NHS